Bambo-Rambo/RNG-Guides/DexNavRNG.md

 My target index is 41800 so I set the Min Frame to 20000 (41800 / 3 ≈ 13933).
 More details in a bit.**

-As shown in the previous image, my index guarantees shininess, has the Hidden Ability, successfuly syncs the Nature and has 3 perfect IVs (potential) so I set up 3DS RNG Tool like this:
+As shown in the previous image, the target index I am gonna aim for **in Tiny Finder**, guarantees shininess, has the Hidden Ability, successfuly syncs the Nature and has 3 perfect IVs (potential) so I need to set up 3DS RNG Tool like this:

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/DexNav/DexNav3.png)